Public libraries in Victoria (except the State Library) are owned and operated by the relevant council or through a regional library corporation.

 A $4.4 million investment in the program over four years was announced as part of the 2016-17 State Budget.

-More than 66,000 resources from the Premiers' Reading Challenge book list were purchased with funding from the 2016-17 Premiers' Reading Challenge Book Fund.
+During 2018-19 more than 65,000 items on the Premiers’ Reading Challenge book list were purchased by public libraries using funding from the Premiers’ Reading Challenge Book Fund.

 Independent review of public library funding

 An independent review of public library funding in Victoria was conducted by global accounting firm KPMG.
 The review was completed in March 2016.